 The first call of the day from your mom you can handle.

 “Oh, hi, Mom.
-Yes, it’s a pretty day.
-Maybe you should walk down the hall and see Marian?"
-You chat awhile and then say, "Bye.
-Love you, too."
+Yes, it’s a very pretty day.
+Maybe you should walk down the hall to see Marian?”

 Five minutes pass.
 You answer the ringing phone again.

 “Hey, Mom.
 Yes, it is a pretty day.
 Are you going to see Marian like I suggested when you called earlier?”
 (This seems polite and gentle.)
 “Yeah, you did call earlier.
 It’s okay; you just forgot.
 Love you.
 Bye.”

 Six minutes later, the phone rings yet again.
 You check the caller ID and decide to ignore it.
 The rule of three has kicked in.
 You know Mom is alright because you’ve already spoken (twice).
 She has heard your voice.
 It’s okay to ignore the call, but you still feel guilty.

 Why Do Elderly Parents Make Us Feel Guilty?